lightup-data/lightctl/docs/kpi.yaml.md

 config:
   tableName: string                     # table name - not used with customSql option

-  transform:                            # choose one of customSql or function
+  # choose one of customSql or function
   customSql: string                     # customSql is data source specific SQL
-    function: enum                      # see function types below
+  aggregationFunction: enum             # see function types below

   timezone: string                      # timezone (see pytz.all_timezones for options, default UTC)